Mrunal-G/Casual-turn-taking-and-backchannel-prediction/README.md

 Next I investigate the textual LLM data preprocessing.
 With textual LLM I have option for traditional fine-tuning or instruction-tuning.
 Here I will explore instruction-tuning since it gave better results in the research paper.
 They got better results with redpajama 3B parameter model - it was larger model.
 So, I can also try the 7B variation of redpajama LLM.

+Late fusion = Concatenate embeddings emitted from HuBERT classification and Language model classification and feed into a a single linear classification layer with dimension 3 for prediction.

+===
 the authors mentioned that when looking at each class individually, both “Turn-taking” and “Continuing Speech” classes are predicted better with dialog history information, while the “Backchannel” class sees a slight degradation.
 This could be because backchanneling is largely